Abhi9108865162/pes_asic_class/README.md

 <summary> WEEK-2 -> Day - 4 </summary>
 # GLS,blocking vs non-blocking and synthesis-Simulation mismatch

--GLS,Synthesis-Simulation mismatch and Blocking/Non-blocking Statements
+- GLS,Synthesis-Simulation mismatch and Blocking/Non-blocking Statements
-    1.GLS Conepts and Flow using iverliog
+    1. GLS Conepts and Flow using iverliog
-    2.Synthesis Simulation Mismatch
+    2. Synthesis Simulation Mismatch
-    3.Blocking and non-blocking statements in verilog
+    3. Blocking and non-blocking statements in verilog
-    4.caveats with blocking statements
+    4. caveats with blocking statements
--Labs on GLS and Synthesis-Simulatuion Mismatch
+- Labs on GLS and Synthesis-Simulatuion Mismatch

--Labs on synth-sim mismatch for blocking statement
+- Labs on synth-sim mismatch for blocking statement

 </details>